daren-thomas/daren-thomas.github.io/_posts/2020-02-24-cea-databases.md

 The "STANDARD" field in the _typology_ input table is used to look up construction standards in the database (`inputs/technology/archetypes/CONSTRUCTION_STANDARD.xlsx`).
 The section "ENVELOPE_ASSEMBLIES" is used to create the _architecture_ input table.
 "HVAC_ASSEMBLIES" and "SUPPLY_ASSEMBLIES" are used for _air-conditioning-systems_ and _supply-systems_ respectively.

 The remaining fields ("1ST_USE", "2ND_USE", "3RD_USE") in the _typology_ input table are used to create a weighted average of the occupancy type information in the database.
 The fields "1ST_USE_R", "2ND_USE_R", "3RD_USE_R" give the respective ratios of that occupancy type in the building.
+This is used to produce the _internal-loads_, _indoor-comfort_ and _schedules_ tables.

+You can run the Archetypes Mapper multiple times and also selectively overwrite only a part of the input tables - each time, the tables are overwritten with the information taken from the Databases.

 ![The relationship between inputs and databases]({{site.baseurl}}/images/2020-02-24-cea-databases/inputs-databases.png)